Bariatric Surgery and Long Term Weight Loss Success

-Dr. Fernando Garcia are honest and forthright in communicating to patients what will be required of them after they undergo bariatric surgery.
-In discussing bariatric surgery and long term weight loss success during consultations at their Tijuana, MX bariatric surgery center, Drs.
-Garcia inform patients that they are committing to a lifelong process, one that will require tremendous discipline and support, but that will also be extremely fulfilling and worthwhile.
+Our doctors are honest and forthright in communicating to patients what will be required of them after they undergo bariatric surgery.
+In discussing bariatric surgery and long term weight loss success during consultations at their Tijuana, MX bariatric surgery center, our weight loss specialists inform patients that they are committing to a lifelong process, one that will require tremendous discipline and support, but that will also be extremely fulfilling and worthwhile.

 If you are morbidly obese, yet you have been unable to lose weight through diet and exercise, you may be an ideal candidate for bariatric surgery.
-We invite you to schedule your initial consultation with Dr. Fernando Garcia at Tijuana Bariatrics today.
+We invite you to schedule your initial consultation with the doctors of Tijuana Bariatrics today.

 Weight Loss after Bariatric Surgery

 It is important to remember that, after you undergo bariatric surgery, you will lose a great deal of weight, especially during the first six months.
 It is important that you follow the dietary guidelines provided by our doctors and do not become discouraged if you go a few days without shedding any pounds.
 Likewise, don’t give up if the scales say you’ve gained a pound or two - giving up is not an option after bariatric surgery.
 You will reach your weight loss goal through sheer perseverance as long as you commit to your new, healthy lifestyle, including a restricted diet and a vigorous exercise regimen.